9. Designing functions#

 Using a single call to lapply, generate a list with three numeric vectors of lengths 3, 9, and 7, respectively, drawn from the uniform distribution on the unit interval.
 Then, upgrade your code to get numbers sampled from the interval \([-1, 1]\).

-In the third part of this book, we will learn that we can access the expressions passed as functions’ arguments programmatically.
-In particular, a call to the composition of deparse and substitute can convert them to a character vector:
+We can access expressions passed as a function’s arguments without evaluating them.
+In particular, a call to the composition of deparse and substitute converts them to a character vector.

 test_deparse_substitute <- function(x)